stalj/prg-basics/07-Arrays/06-Arrays.md

    <https://en.wikipedia.org/wiki/Identity_matrix>

-   Then, create a function that displays a 2D array in rows and columns.
-Finally, create a program that displays three identity matrices with dimensions of 3, 5 and 8.
+   Then, create a function that prints a 2D array in rows and columns.
+Finally, create a program that prints three identity matrices with dimensions of 3, 5 and 8.
 Sample result:

    ```
    1 0 0 0 0